ShrewdSpirit/credman/README.md

 ```

 ## Usage
-Credman works on Linux, RPi, OSX and all Windows versions (BSD might work, but I'll never test).
+Credman works on Linux, RPi, OSX and all Windows versions (BSD **should** work, but I'll never test since I don't have the environment).
+You can use it on your Android device if you have a terminal emulator (Termux is recomended).
 It requires 'xsel' or 'xclip' to be installed on Linux otherwise copy function will not work.

+Currently it's a work in progress and not all features are implemented.
+But at this stage, you can use the commandline to manage your credentials/passwords in local and encrypt your files.

 First you must create a profile to store your sites in: